-The Irazú Volcano, 14 miles (24km) east of the capital San José, is the highest of several active volcanos in Costa Rica -- see a map of Costa Rica (1) (230K JPEG).
-Irazú has erupted frequently in historical times; its most famous recent eruption began on 13 March 1963 and continued until 1965.
+The Irazú Volcano, 14 miles (24km) east of Costa Rica's capital San José (see a map (1)) has erupted frequently in historical times; its most famous recent eruption began on 13 March 1963 and continued until 1965.
 (2) It produced limited amounts of lava, but took nearly 50 lives, and showered San José and much of the central highlands of Costa Rica with ash for over a year, causing heavy damage to infrastructure, agriculture and public health.

 This dramatic photo of a Jeep parked at the top of Irazú during that eruption, was taken in November 1963.
 If you think the Jeep is dangerously close to the steam and ash blasting out of the crater, check the background and you'll see dozens of people climbing up to the edge for a closer look!

 Bob Christy saw the photo in Will Martin's book So I Bought an Air Force.
 The book is the amazing but true story of how Martin bought a fleet of P-51 Mustangs and other aging planes from the Nicaraguan Air Force, and spent years getting them back to the U.S.

 Surprisingly, the Jeep in the photo is from Japan.
 It's a CJ3B-J10, built by Mitsubishi between 1955 and 1961.
 Powered by the Japanese version of the Hurricane 4 engine, it has the standard 80-inch wheelbase, but with more overhang at the rear, providing about 7 inches of extra length.

 Note: William Gamboa located the motor vehicle registration (70K JPEG) for the Jeep, which carried plate number 966.
 The make was listed as Willys, as stamped on the hood.
 The only giveaway to its origin was the Japanese engine number: JH418446.